-Pursuant to the Merger Agreement, Southland Members have the potential to be issued additional consideration of up to 10,344,828 shares of common stock for attaining certain performance targets for the years ended December 31, 2022, and December 31, 2023.
+Pursuant to the Merger Agreement, Southland Members have had the potential to be issued additional consideration of up to 10,344,828 shares of common stock for attaining certain performance targets for the years ended December 31, 2022, and December 31, 2023.
 On April 27, 2023, Southland issued 3,448,283 shares of common stock to the Southland Members pursuant to the attainment of the 2022 Base Target (as defined in the Merger Agreement).
+Performance targets for December 31, 2023, were not achieved and there are no further issuances to be made under the Merger Agreement.
+No shares were issued pursuant to the earnout targets for 2023 as neither targets were attained.